gauravmm/AbacusMachineSim/README.md

 Within register commands, either `next` or `~` can be used to refer to the next line instead of an anchor.
 You cannot place an anchor on the same line as a `goto`.

+Runtime detection of infinite loops has been implemented, so some types of infinite loops will stop the engine automatically.

 ### Registers